accelazh/accelazh.github.io/_posts/2024-01-13-Recent-Paper-Reading-RDMA-Learned-Index-Dedup.md

             2. CJFS transaction lock-up is preemptive.
 It checks if there is conflict, transaction can be unlocked.
         5. My questions
             1. Log can be striped.
 App needs a sequence/timestamp/LSN, but it can be pure logical.
-                Transactions non-conflicting don’t need to wait for each other.
+                Transactions non-conflicting don't need to wait for each other.
 They can write log in parallel.
 Their ordering can be logical.
-                Unlike database transaction, filesystem metadata journaling transactions don’t even need the explicit read/commit timestamp.
+                Unlike database transaction, filesystem metadata journaling transactions don't even need the explicit read/commit timestamp.
 Then inode locking is sufficient, no need for sequencer service.

             2. Concurrent writing can be allowed by multi-version.
 It maps to shadow paging in this paper.
                 Tx1 read and Tx2 read can go parallel, rather than wait on a locked page.
 It works like reading snapshots.
 It maps to Opportunistic Transaction Coalescing in this paper.
-                EXT4 filesystem doesn’t require to ensure durability when transaction committed.
-So after Tx1 committed its writes to persistence shuttle bus, Tx2 can immediately start, even Tx1’s persistence is still on-going.
+                EXT4 filesystem doesn't require to ensure durability when transaction committed.
+So after Tx1 committed its writes to persistence shuttle bus, Tx2 can immediately start, even Tx1's persistence is still on-going.
 It maps to Dual Thread Journaling in this paper.
                 Writes to disk can be batched, i.e., group commit or group write, to reduce the number of fsync() calls.
 It maps to Compound Flush in this paper.

             3. So, the key take away from this paper is.
 Instead of building a single serial log, we can allow non-conflicting transactions to read/write in parallel.
 MVCC helps allow concurrent Txs.